timdeschryver/timdeschryver.dev/blog/a-cheat-sheet-to-migrate-from-moq-to-nsubstitute/index.md

 | `new AutoMoqCustomization`                                                                                     | `new AutoNSubstituteCustomization`                                  |
 | `using AutoFixture\.AutoMoq`                                                                                   | `using AutoFixture.AutoNSubstitute`                                 |

-I based mine on the following resources:
+I based mine implementation of these expression on the following resources:

 - https://github.com/AlbertoMonteiro/moq-to-nsubstitute
 - https://github.com/moq/moq/issues/1374#issuecomment-1671241122